Doctors need to stop bullying pregnant women and start treating them with kindness and respect.

 After twenty-five minutes, my name was finally called.

 The sonogram tech snapped on her latex gloves and squeezed blue goop on my abdomen with the air of someone who knew exactly what she was doing.

 She looked at my tear-stained face and softened.
 Then she clucked her teeth in disapproval as she looked at the screen.

 “Everything’s fine,” she dismissed.
 “Baby looks perfect.
 Nothing to worry about.
 Now get dressed and go on home.”

 Doctors and other care providers often start bullying pregnant women to get them to comply.

-They scare them with the threat that their baby will die.
+They scare us with the threat that our baby will die.

-They shame them with the idea that if they don’t behave, their baby will not make it.
+They shame us with the idea that if we don’t behave, our baby won’t make it.

 These doctors want pregnant women to do things their way.

 But often their way is based on habit, fear of liability, or expediency, not best health practices.